 How is Schizoaffective Disorder Different than Schizophrenia?
 Why Accurate Diagnosis and Treatment Matter

 Schizoaffective disorder is often confused with other mental health disorders, particularly schizophrenia, leading to misdiagnosis and incorrect treatment.
 So how is schizoaffective disorder different than schizophrenia?
-By learning about the unique features of schizoaffective disorder, you can better understand what your loved one is experiencing and determine what kind of treatment is best to restore stability.
+By learning about the unique features of schizoaffective disorder bipolar type and depressive type, you can better understand what your loved one is experiencing and determine what kind of treatment is best to restore stability.

 The work of psychiatry is, in many ways, the work of categorization, fitting symptomatologies into discrete diagnoses in order to give people a language for understanding their distress and a path toward alleviating it.
 But there are some illnesses whose symptoms look so much like those of other disorders that they often elude detection.
 They are mistaken for something else, and the person seeking care is unwittingly denied the care they need to heal.

 Perhaps one of the most commonly misdiagnosed illnesses is schizoaffective disorder, a psychiatric condition that shares symptoms with multiple other mental health disorders, most notably schizophrenia.
 So how is schizoaffective disorder different than schizophrenia?
 By understanding the ways in which schizoaffective disorder overlaps with and diverges from schizophrenia, you can gain clearer insight into what your loved one is experiencing and open up a path to recovery.

 A Story of Misdiagnosis